West London Extension Specialists

 Fixed Contract Quote

 Once planning is approved and structural calculations are signed off, we issue the fixed-price build contract.
-Every line item costed: groundworks, brickwork, steels, glazing, electrics, plastering, finishes.
-No "labour and materials" guesses.
+Every line item is costed: groundworks, brickwork, steels, glazing, electrics, plastering, finishes.
+No “labour and materials” guesses.

 4